Low-Sugar Pumpkin Cheesecake Pie

 - 1 purchased graham cracker pie crust, 9 oz. size (see notes)

 - Unwrap cream cheese and let it soften at room temperature for about 30 minutes.

-- When cream cheese is soft, add Splenda, brown sugar, and vanilla and use a hand mixer to beat together until well combined.
+- When cream cheese is soft, add Golden Monkfruit Sweetener, brown sugar (or more Monkfruit Sweetener), and vanilla and use a hand mixer to beat together until well combined.